Charlotte von Kirschbaum: Work with Karl Barth

 For the sake of the work she learned Latin and Greek.
 She was also assigned to attend the philosophical lectures of Heinrich Scholz, have an hour of discussion with him, and later relay the content thereof to Barth.
 Scholz made a marriage proposal to her, but she declined.
 She made an important contribution to the production of Barth's Church Dogmatics.
 In 1935 Barth moved to Basel, Switzerland, followed by Charlotte.
 From there they supported the German Resistance.

 Theological work

 In 1949 her theological book Die wirkliche Frau (The Real Woman) was published.
 It discussed the role of women.

 End of life and burial

-In the early 1962, Charlotte von Kirschbaum became ill and moved to a nursing home in Riehen, and was hospitalized for the rest of her life and she died ten years later.
+In early 1962, Charlotte von Kirschbaum became ill and moved to a nursing home in Riehen, and was hospitalized for the rest of her life and she died thirteen years later.
 Nelly Hoffman buried Charlotte von Kirschbaum in the Barth family tomb where Karl Barth was previously buried and where Nelly was later buried too.